launch_local() launches daemons on the local machine as background R

 - n

-launch_remoteonly, a 'miraiCluster' or 'miraiNode'.- ...
+launch_remote(), may also be a 'miraiCluster' or 'miraiNode'.- ...

-required only for launching remote daemons, a configuration generated by
+(configuration) for launching daemons, generated by

 Value